niallantony/Node_practice/README.md

 ## 🔗 Linked List

+Make sure to include the follow code to import:
+`const LinkedList = require('./linkedlist')`

 Create a single linked list.
 Methods:
 - `append(value)` - Add a node to the end of the list
 - `prepend(value)` - Add a node to the start of the list